Reconsidering Velocity Addition/Subtraction in Special Relativity: Parallel transport along geodesics on state space

 \section{Parallel transport along geodesics on state space}

 We consider state space, i.e. the 3-dimensional Riemannian manifold $(\som,h)$ as defined in Section\,\ref{sec:PolDecNonNat}.
 We recall that its metric $h$ is just that induced from the flat Minkowski metric $\eta$ of the ambient $V$ into which $\sigma$ is embedded as a spacelike hypersurface, i.e. $h=\eta\vert_{T\som}$.
 In the paragraph below equation\,\eqref{eq:RelBoost-5} we made a statement equivalent to the following: \begin{proposition} Let $s_1$ and $s_2$ be two (non-coinciding) points in $\som$ and $B(s_1,s_2)$ the unique boost in the plane $\Span\{s_1,s_2\}$ mapping $s_1$ to $s_2$.
 Let further $\gamma:\reals\ni[\sigma_1,\sigma_2]\rightarrow\som$, $\gamma(\sigma_i)=s_i$, be the unique geodesic on $\som$ with respect to the Levi-Civita connection for $h$.
 Then parallel transport of any $Y_1\in T_{s_1}\som$ along $\gamma$ results in $Y_2=B(s_1,s_2)Y_1\in T_{s_2}\som$. \end{proposition} \begin{proof} Rather than engaging in a direct calculation, we will here follow a more geometric reasoning which we partition into the following four steps. \begin{enumerate} \item The timelike 2-plane $\Span\{s,s_1\}$ intersects $\som$ in a geodesic.
 This is because each point of this intersection is a fixed point of the isometry resulting from the reflection in $V$ at $\Span\{s,s_1\}$.
 But fixed-point sets of isometries are totally geodesic (meaning that any geodesic starting in and tangential to that set remains within it).
-In particular, if the fixed-point set is a curve, it must itself be a geodesic. \item By its very definition, the Levi-Civita covariant derivative intrinsic to an isometrically embedded hypersurface in Euclidean or semi-Euclidean\footnote{In the semi-Euclidean case, the hypersurface is assumed to be nowhere lightlike.} space is given by the extrinsic covariant derivative (in flat embedding space) followed by orthogonal projection tangent to the hypersurface; see, e.g. \citep[\S\,12]{Weyl:RZM1991}.
-In our case this means that if $Y$ is tangent to $\som$, its covariant derivative along a curve $\gamma$ in $\som$ is given by $\nabla_{\dot\gamma}Y =\proj_s^\perp(\partial_{\dot\gamma} Y)$, where $\partial_{\dot\gamma}$ is the Levi-Civita covariant derivative in $(V,\eta)$ (i.e. ``ordinary'' flat derivative) and $\proj_s^\perp$ the projector in $V$ perpendicular to $s$ (compare \eqref{eq:DefProjEndo-b}).
+In particular, if the fixed-point set is a curve, it must itself be a geodesic. \item By its very definition, the Levi-Civita covariant derivative intrinsic to an isometrically embedded hypersurface in Euclidean or semi-Euclidean\footnote{In the semi-Euclidean case, the hypersurface is assumed to be nowhere lightlike.} space is given by the extrinsic covariant derivative (in flat embedding space) followed by orthogonal projection tangent to the hypersurface; see, e.g., the final (5th) edition of Weyl's classic text ``Raum-Zeit-Materie'', which is again available \citep[\S\,12]{Weyl:RZM2025}.\footnote{This \S\,12 has been added by Weyl in the transition from the 4th to the 5th (and last) edition.
+Hence it is not contained in the only existing english translation \citep{Weyl:RZM4-Engl}, which is from the 4th edition.} In our case this means that if $Y$ is tangent to $\som$, its covariant derivative along a curve $\gamma$ in $\som$ is given by $\nabla_{\dot\gamma}Y =\proj_s^\perp(\partial_{\dot\gamma} Y)$, where $\partial_{\dot\gamma}$ is the Levi-Civita covariant derivative in $(V,\eta)$ (i.e. ``ordinary'' flat derivative) and $\proj_s^\perp$ the projector in $V$ perpendicular to $s$ (compare \eqref{eq:DefProjEndo-b}).
 Note that since $\dot\gamma$ is tangent to $\som$, we do not need to know $Y$ outside $\som$ in order to compute $\partial_{\dot\gamma}Y$.
 It follows that $Y$ is parallely transported along $\gamma$ within $\som$ iff at each parameter value $\sigma$ the ambient (flat) covariant derivative $\partial_{\dot\gamma}Y$ in $V$ is proportional to the normal to $\som$ at that point, which is just $\gamma(\sigma)\in V$.
 This we write as